 It may be out of one’s apparent loyalty to his roots to choose the place of his origin as the ultimate definition of home, but Mintal offers more than just lip service.

 From pre-school to primary school to high school and college, you don’t have to leave Mintal to pursue studies.
 And the ones found in Mintal are not your ordinary educational institutions.
 University of the Philippines, Philippine Science High School, TESDA training center and University of Southeastern Philippines are located within or close to the barangay.
 Not to mention the award-winning programs the barrio has implemented.

 Unlike many other political barangays in the city, Mintal is blessed to have its own police station, fire station, a post office, public market and public library.
 That makes one think taxes paid to the government are visibly put in use in the name of public service.

-While Gaudi’s work in Barcelona awed me, I’ve never been to a place where edifices of different denominations stand one next to the other: Immaculate Conception Parish where I heard mass and served as lector and altar boy in the 90s, Iglesia Ni Criso and Church of Latter Day Saints.
-There may be difference in teachings, but these churches coexist in harmony.
+While Gaudi’s work in Barcelona awed me, I’ve never been to a place where edifices of different denominations stand one next to the other: Immaculate Conception Parish where I heard mass and served as lector and altar boy in the 90s, Iglesia Ni Cristo and Church of Latter-Day Saints.
+There may be a difference in teachings, but these churches coexist in harmony.

-Evidenced by that unusual structure we used to climb at in fourth grade, there is Japanese presence in Mintal and surrounding areas that it’s being considered a heritage site.
-A new monument has been erected as further reminder of the friendship of Japanese and Filipinos.
+Evidenced by that unusual structure we used to climb in fourth grade, there is a Japanese presence in Mintal and surrounding areas that it’s being considered a heritage site.
+A new monument has been erected as a further reminder of the friendship of Japanese and Filipinos.
 As a former scholar of Relief Association of Southeast Asia, I am grateful to benefit the generosity accorded by these generous Japanese people.

-7. It is safe.
 Mintal is also home to the Philippine Public Safety College — one we often call Napolcom — and training ground for aspiring police officers.
 We didn’t have alarm clocks at home since we have two effective ones in place: the 5:30am bell at Immaculate Conception parish and the morning jogging drills by trainees of PPSC.
 Also, Camp San Gabriel located near the present-day University of the Philippines – Mindanao was a thriving community of Philippine Marines, at least until they got reassigned elsewhere.
-Their presence helped mitigate fears especially in the 80s when the problem of insurgency was a common topic at coffeehouses.
+Their presence helped mitigate fears, especially in the 80s when the problem of insurgency was a common topic at coffeehouses.